Here are some tips on ways to make the most of Wiltshire’s recycling collection.

 BLUE LIDDED BINS

 Plastic bottles (of all colours except black) should be rinsed and squashed.
-Also rinsed plastic food trays (excluding black), tubs and yoghurt pots.
+Also rinsed plastic food trays (excluding black), tubs, yoghurt pots and plastic packaging such as that used for a whole range of items from toothbrushes to ink cartridges - just separate any cardboard.
+Small plastic items below 30mm diameter can be put in this bin if collected in a lidded pot or tub..
 Cling film and plastic film tray coverings are not collected.
 Nor are plastic bags - recycling containers for these can be found at the larger supermarkets.

 Tetra paks are taken in this bin.